 The second scenario is that you are looking to sell your home.
 The thing that you need to ask yourself as the seller is: what is important to me with the selling this home?
 Most people want to sell it at a fair price and sell it quickly.
 You want to know what you need to do to get your home ready to sell.
 Once again, it is beneficial to use a realtor to help you with these decisions.

 You have a long horizontal crack in your basement wall, the coating you painted on the wall is flaking off and water seems to seep in at the bottom with heavy rain.
 Do you get this inspected now or do you wait for the home inspector from the potential buyer to come in and see if they list it as an issue?
-Click here to learn more about this
+Click here to learn more about basement waterproofing.

 The answer is to go ahead and contact a trusted foundation and waterproofing specialist, like AFS Foundation & Waterproofing Specialists, to consult with you on how to move forward.
 As the seller, the last thing you want is a contract falling through or people walking away from the house because of a certain issue.
 That is going to leave you with an unwanted second mortgage months down the road.